meaningcrisis/meaningcrisis.github.io/docs/episodes/episode6.md

 - [Summary by Mark Mulvey](https://medium.com/@markmulvey/awakening-from-the-meaning-crisis-by-john-vervaeke-ep-6-summary-notes-ad73481beba0)
 - [Summary by the Bevry Community](https://discuss.bevry.me/t/ep-6-awakening-from-the-meaning-crisis-aristotle-kant-and-evolution/837)

+## Main Sources

+- Alicia Juarrero - Dynamics in Action: Intentional Behavior as a Complex System
+- Eric Perl - Thinking Being: Introduction to Metaphysics in the Classical Tradition
+- Francisco Varela, Eleanor Rosch, and Evan Thompson - The Embodied Mind: Cognitive Science and Human Experience

 ## Key Ideas

 - "Part of what makes your life meaningful is that you have cultivated a character that allows you to actualize your potential.
 Your purpose.
 Your capacity to overcome self-deception and to enhance your contact with reality.
 This is wisdom."